Uvari

 Uvari is a coastal village in Thisayanvilai Taluk, Tirunelveli district, Tamil Nadu, India.
-It is also called Karaichuthu Uvari.
 The total geographical area of the Uvari is around 3 sqkm.
-Uvari is surrounded by Idaiyangudi, Navaladi, Kuttom and the Bay of Bengal.
-The mean maximum temperature is around 37 C in summer and 37 C in winter, with humidity levels over 65 percent.
-The rainy season starts between October and January.
+Uvari is surrounded by Idaiyangudi, Navaladi, Karaisuthu Uvari and the Bay of Bengal.
 Uvari is rich in mineral resources like limestone, Ilmenite, and red garnet sands.

 Economy

-Local inhabitants primarily work as farmers, sailors or fishermen.
+Local inhabitants primarily work as sailors or fishermen.

 Education

-Seven schools are located in Uvari.
+Seven schools are located in Uvari, including: